 One of the worst hurricanes in Alabama’s history made landfall in Dauphin Island on September 13, 1979.
 Hurricane Frederic was a Category 4 storm with maximum sustained wind speeds of 132 mph and an eye that measured approximately 50 miles wide (east to west) and 40 miles wide (north to south).
 It caused 12 fatalities and approximately $1.77 billion (1979 USD) in damages.

-Other notable storms have affected Alabama in recent years, including Hurricane Katrina in 2005, Tropical Storm Alberto in 2018, Hurricane Sally in September 2020, and Hurricane Zeta in October 2020.
+Other significant storms have affected Alabama in recent years, including Hurricane Katrina in 2005 (notably one of the worst in U.S. history), Tropical Storm Alberto in 2018, Hurricane Sally in September 2020, and Hurricane Zeta in October 2020.

-It’s crucial to have an evacuation plan as well.
+It’s crucial to discuss an evacuation plan with your family members as well.
 You can read our guide on hurricane preparedness here- it's complete with mitigation strategies, safety tips, and printable checklists.

 Many of the storms that come through bring in large amounts of water, posing a threat to the valleys and low-lying areas.
-The three most common causes of flooding are coastal storms, overflowing rivers, and heavy rainfall.
+The most common causes of flooding are coastal storms, overflowing rivers, heavy rainfall, and dam failure.

 Alabama has a moderate risk of wildfires.
 On average, the state experiences 1,300 fires annually that burn a total of 20,000 to 30,000 acres state-wide.
 In 2020, there were 775 fires with a total of 10,783 acres burned.